dev-ritik/LoginAction/README.md

 # LoginAction

-A library to help making login activity with firebase
+A library to help making login activity with **Firebase**

 **version 1.0**

 Almost all Android Apps have a login activity to allow users to login into their app.
 It is generally the first activity with which your user interacts with.
-For that you need to implement your own logic to login and sign up along with designing a UI for the activity.
+For that you need to implement some logic to sign in and sign up along with designing a UI for the activity.
 This requires lots of unproductive and repetitive efforts to make the login smooth while checking and catching various errors and exceptions.
+There are tons on exceptions which needs to be caught and handled for a proper functional loginActivity.

 Simple Login Library helps skip the repetitive work and lets you concentrate on the app logic by providing methods for signing in, when working with
-Firebase Authentication.
-#### Login Activity:
+**Firebase Authentication**. **It provides clear interface methods to catch common exceptions and makes them easily available for you to handle them**
+(_no need to search for possible exceptions over the internet_).

-##### A library to help making login activity with [Firebase](https://firebase.google.com/docs/auth/) authentication having:
+In short it is a library to help making login activity with [Firebase](https://firebase.google.com/docs/auth/) authentication having:
  * [Email](https://firebase.google.com/docs/auth/android/password-auth)
  * [Facebook](https://firebase.google.com/docs/auth/android/facebook-login)
  * [Gmail](https://firebase.google.com/docs/auth/android/google-signin)

  login methods for faster login activity building for android applications on java.

-**Setup**
+## Setup

 1. For Email and Google login:
     * Sign up and create a new [Firebase](https://console.firebase.google.com/u/0/).